Exploring the lifetime frontier with a beam-dump experiment at CiADS

 In order to determine $\epsilon_{\text{cut\&acc.}}^{\pi^0/\eta}$, we apply the technique of Monte-Carlo simulation.
 Scanning over decades of values of $m_{\gamma'}$ and $\epsilon$, we simulate the $\pi^0$ and $\eta$ meson decays, separately, into an SM photon and a dark photon, followed subsequently by the dark-photon decays into an electron-positron pair.
 For the $i^\text{th}$ simulated signal event, we first determine if the electron and positron pass the lepton cuts, and if so, compute the probability of the simulated dark photon in the event to decay inside the fiducial volume:

 The individual decay probability, $\epsilon_{\text{acc.}}^{i^\text{th}\,\gamma',\pi^0/\eta}$, is calculated as follows,

-where $p_{T/z}^{i^{\text{th}}\,\gamma',\pi^0/\eta}$ is the momentum magnitude in the transverse or longitudinal direction of the $i^{\text{th}}$ simulated dark photon from either $\pi^0$ or $\eta$ meson decay, $r$ ($l$) is the radius (length) of the proposed detector, and $d=10$ m is the distance from the beam dump to the near end of the detector's fiducial volume.
-For the CiADS-BDE, we have taken $r=0.1$ or 1 m, and $l=1$ m. $l_d^z=\beta_i^z \gamma_i c\tau_{\gamma'}$ is the decay length of the $i^{\text{th}}$ simulated dark photon along the $z$-direction, with $\beta_i^z$ and $\gamma_i$ denoting respectively its speed in the $z$-direction and its boost factor, as well as $c\tau_{\gamma'}$ labeling the proper lifetime of the dark photon.
-Note that when simulating the meson decays, we assume that the negative $z$-direction is where the incoming proton beam comes from and that the beam dump is point-like\footnote{This approximation is justified because the considered mesons, $\pi^0$ and $\eta$, both decay promptly at the beam dump and the dump itself is only 1.2 m long in contrast to the 10 m distance to the detector behind it.} and located at the origin of the coordinate system, without loss of generality.
-We thus evaluate $\epsilon_{\text{cut\&acc.}}^{\pi^0/\eta}$ with the following formula,
+where $p_{T/z}^{i^{\text{th}}\,\gamma',\pi^0/\eta}$ is the momentum magnitude in the transverse or longitudinal direction of the $i^{\text{th}}$ simulated dark photon from either $\pi^0$ or $\eta$ meson decay, $r$ ($l$) is the radius (length) of the proposed detector, and $d=10$~m is the distance from the beam dump to the near end of the detector's fiducial volume.
+For the CiADS-BDE, we have taken $r=0.1$ or 1~m, and $l=1$~m. $l_d^z=\beta_i^z \gamma_i c\tau_{\gamma'}$ is the decay length of the $i^{\text{th}}$ simulated dark photon along the $z$-direction, with $\beta_i^z$ and $\gamma_i$ denoting respectively its speed in the $z$-direction and its boost factor, as well as $c\tau_{\gamma'}$ labeling the proper decay length of the dark photon.
+Note that when simulating the meson decays, we assume that the negative $z$-direction is where the incoming proton beam comes from and that the beam dump is point-like\footnote{This approximation is justified because the considered mesons, $\pi^0$ and $\eta$, both decay promptly at the beam dump and the dump itself is only 1.2~m long in contrast to the 10 m distance to the detector behind it.} and located at the origin of the coordinate system, without loss of generality.
+We thus evaluate $\epsilon_{\text{cut\&acc.}}^{\pi^0/\eta}$ by averaging over the simulated events,

 where $N_\text{sim.}$ is the number of the simulated events.